pitt-crc/user-manual/docs/policies/resource-descriptions-for-writing-proposals.md

 The SRE is currently comprised of:

 - 5 nodes of 64-core AMD EPYC 9374F (Genoa) with 768 GB RAM and 3.2 TB NVMe local storage
-- 2 nodes with 4× NVIDIA L40S 48 GB PCIe GPUs; 10 GbE; dual-socket Intel Xeon Platinum 8462Y+ (64 cores); 512 GB host RAM; 7 TB NVMe local storage
+- 2 nodes with 4× NVIDIA L40S 48 GB PCIe GPUs; 10 GbE; dual-socket Intel Xeon Platinum 8462Y+ (64 cores); 512 GB RAM; 7 TB NVMe local storage
 - 600 TB iXsystems enterprise storage (ZFS-backed, self-encrypting drives)

 There is a cost associated with usage of the SRE.